eko/FeedBundle/README.md

             encoding:    'utf-8'
             author:      'Vincent Composieux' # Only required for Atom feeds
 ```

-You can set link as route:
+You can also set link as a Symfony route:
 ```yaml
 link:
     route_name: acme_blog_main_index